 Applicants must normally satisfy the School’s general entrance requirements and additional program-specific entrance requirements to be considered for admission.
 Applications must be submitted in accordance with the procedures and deadlines given in the web-based or printed prospectus.

-Students must have a degree in medicine and be registered medical practitioners.
+In order to be admitted to the MSc Tropical Medicine & International Health, an applicant must have a degree in medicine and be a registered medical practitioner.
 Preference will be given to candidates who have at least two years of experience working in clinical medicine (in any country) with recent professional experience in a relevant discipline.

 For more information about admission requirements, please visit the institute website.